How can I view and download gene regulation data... and where did it come from?

 Once these data tracks are drawn, peak summits are indicated by a pair of small triangle pointers when available.
 Position weight matrices (PWMs) for TFBS peaks and Regulatory Features are mapped as part of the Regulatory Build and displayed as vertical black bars.
 Clicking on a vertical black bar will highlight the corresponding PWM in the pop up menu.

-Ensembl also hosts the complementary ENCODE genome segmentation state analysis, which provides a single track summary of the functional architecture of the human genome.
+Ensembl also hosts the complementary genome segmentation state analysis, which provides a single track summary of the functional architecture of the human genome.

 Data are accessible using the Perl API.